 - Consider your timeframe.
 Traders look to make money fast – often opening and closing trades in the space of just a day.
 Investors on the other hand look more to long term growth and think more in terms of how much they will make over the next few years.
 If your aim is to make an extra £200, you’ll want to learn how to trade; if you’re saving for the future, long term investing is the way to go.

 - Select your ideal platform.
-Depending on how you want to invest in forex, your requirements for a broker will change.
+Depending on how you want to invest, your requirements for a broker will change.
 If you want to buy and hold for the long term you need a platform that supports these transactions, and if your plan is to trade then you’ll want a broker with low fees and that supports CFD trading.
 Additionally, you might want to invest using ETFs or other financial instruments; if so you should look for trading platforms that support these options.

 - Start investing gradually.
 Whatever your approach, if you’re new to forex then you should always start small.
 If you’ve got £1,000 to invest, then start by trading with just £200 of it.
 That way you can learn from your mistakes and keep adding more over time as you have more experience in the markets.